 The best traction on ice is no confidence.

-The far-right will blast your ass, the far-left will just burn your limo.
+The far-right will blast your ass, the far-left just burn your limo.

-Don’t cut anything orange with an electric lawn mower.
-(Debt to Randel Clark.)
+Don’t cut anything orange with an electric mower.
+(Randel Clark.)

 Don’t screw the olive lid onto the artichoke jar.